How to Get a Home Loan with Bad Credit in New York

 Homebuyers with credit scores between 500-579 will be required to pay a minimum down payment of 10%.

-What Income Should you Have to Qualify for a Loan?
+What Income Should You Have to Qualify for a Loan?

 To qualify for a loan, most lenders require borrowers to maintain housing costs of 28% or less of their pretax income.